 Tuition at Rasmussen College is very affordable, and scholarships are available as well.
 The college is located in Stillwater, MI.
 The University offers seven schools.
 It is also a regionally accredited institution.
 As part of the technical school, the graphics design degree is fully available online.

 Degree: BA in Graphic Design — Animation and Motion Graphics

 Format: Online — 36 months

-Is an Online or Local Game Design Program Better?
+Is an Online Game Development Degree or Local Game Design Program Better?

 The cons of online learning are few, although important.
 Some instructors have an availability issue of when they can assist students online.
 For instance, If you email a question about a project or assignment to the teacher, you may not get a response for a number of hours, sometimes not till the next day.
 This can be an ugly inconvenience if the student has a due date for the project you need help with.